Jullfiqur/Practical_Project/README.md

 ## Future Improvements

-Throughout this project I have realised there were some improvements I could have made at different sections.
+Throughout this project I have realised there were some improvements I could have made at different sections and continues to improve my kanban board along the way.
+There were difficulties as I was on a time pressure and implementing the new knowledge i had learnt into this project.
+However I believe that I learnt a lot on how to successfully deploy an application and make it more automated.

-Going to add more future improvements.
-End.